libcsp/libcsp/samples/posix/simple-send-usart/README.md

 # Simple Send via USART

-This is a simple sample code to send `"abc"` to a server via the USART interface.
+This is a simple sample code to send a 3-byte payload to a server via the USART interface.
+In this example, the payload contents are `"abc"`.

+The payload is handled as raw data, not as a null-terminated string.
+The receiver should interpret it using `packet->length`.

 ## How to Build